 Located 30 kilometres from Riverview, Cutta Cutta Caves formed 500 million years ago and is still growing today.
 The limestone cave formations are about 15 metres below the earth’s surface and are home to the rare Orange Horseshoe and Ghost Bats.

 A nice days’ outing, 63 km's from Riverview.
-Edith Falls consist of a series of falls on the edged of the Arnhem Land escarpment that run all year round.
+Edith Falls consists of a series of falls on the edged of the Arnhem Land escarpment that runs all year round.
 The main fall runs into the Sweetwater Pool, fringed by pandanus trees.
 A loop walk takes visitors to the top of the falls.